 If requested by membership committee, produce documentation/designs to support skill level

-If AILDM membership was previously held or applied for, an explanation for the lapse in membership or additional skills obtained since their previous application.
+If LDI membership was previously held or applied for, an explanation for the lapse in membership or additional skills obtained since their previous application.

 Landscape designs submitted will be assessed on the following criteria:

 Is the documentation clear, legible and easy to understand?

 Is the overall documentation presentation (labelling, keys, legends) of a professional standard appropriate to industry level?